SplittyDev/evee.js/README.md

 evee.dispatch('oneShot');
 evee.dispatch('oneShot');

-// hello, world is only printed ocne!
+// hello, world is only printed once!
 ```

 As you can see, evee is really easy to use!